lhmngwy/KP-Liberation-APR-LH/README.md

 [![license](https://img.shields.io/github/license/KillahPotatoes/KP-Liberation.svg)](https://github.com/KillahPotatoes/KP-Liberation/blob/master/LICENSE.md)

-Apricot_ale's fork is a uniquely modified version of [KP Liberation](https://github.com/KillahPotatoes/KP-Liberation), incorporating several pull requests (PRs) that have already been submitted.
+Apricot_ale's fork is a uniquely modified version of [KP Liberation](https://github.com/KillahPotatoes/KP-Liberation), incorporating several pull requests (PRs) that have previously been submitted.

+I've improved or reworked most aspects of the mission.
 My customisations include:

 - Updated vanilla presets, factions have access to all guns.
 Uniforms and vehicles are still faction restricted.
 - Enemies will be more spread out around a sector with less predictability.